-- Reports of communicable disease-notification of those diseases for which reasonably effective administrative controls have been devised. - 2.
+- 1. Reports of communicable disease.
+Notification of those diseases for which reasonably effective administrative controls have been devised. - 2.
 Hospital and clinical records.
 These records were viewed as being of little value in identifying incidence or prevalence of illness in populations (at this time, most people were treated at home unless they were poor and in need of assistance).
 Such records are only of value for clinical studies. - 3.
 Insurance and industrial establishment and school illness records.
 The absence of records of illnesses in workers in large industries in the United States was of concern because it added to the difficulty of defining and explaining work-related illness.
 Criteria for determining disability from illness or injury at work and when sick benefits should be allowed were not well developed.
 Malingering was also considered, as was its effect on the illness rates of workers.
 It was suggested that if illness records showing absence from school were kept with a degree of specificity, they could be of value to the understanding of the effect of disease on these populations. - 4.
 Illness surveys.
 These have been used by major insurance companies to determine the prevalence of illness in a specific population.
 House-to-house canvass approaches have been used.
 Incidence of diseases within a given period is not revealed by such methods, whereas chronic-type diseases are found to be of higher incidence (which should be expected and predicted). - 5.
 Records of the incidence of illness in a population continuously or frequently observed.
-To benefit epidemiologic studies, two study methods have been employed: (1) determination of the annual illness rate in a representative population and (2) development of an epidemiologic method whereby human populations could be observed in order to determine the existence of an incidence of various diseases as they were manifested under normal conditions within the community.26 individuals who were observed for 28 months beginning in 1921.
+To benefit epidemiologic studies, two study methods have been employed: (1) determination of the annual illness rate in a representative population and (2) development of an epidemiologic method whereby human populations could be observed in order to determine the existence of an incidence of various diseases as they were manifested under normal conditions within the community.30

+A morbidity study by Sydenstricker and his colleagues under the direction of the United States Public Health Service in Hagerstown, Maryland, was conducted in the years 1921 through 1924.
+The study involved 16,517 person-years of observation or an equivalent population of 1,079 individuals who were observed for 28 months beginning in 1921.
 Illnesses discovered in field investigations, when family members reported being sick or when researchers observed a sick person, were recorded during each family visit.
 A fairly accurate record of actual illness was obtained by a community interview method.
 Two findings included were that only 5% of illnesses were of a short duration of 1 day or less and that 40% were not only disabling but caused bed confinement as well.
-An accurate data-gathering process was developed from the experience.26
+An accurate data-gathering process was developed from the experience.30